Skip to main content

 Use --headless false to watch the AI explore your app in real time.
 Remove it for headless execution.

-You can also set model defaults via environment variables instead of passing --model and --model-provider on every command:
+You can set default model and provider via environment variables instead of passing --model and --model-provider on every command.
+See default model configuration.

 AI will: